The64thGamer/cheeseepedia/content/wiki/2023 Northridge Grand Reopening Party.md

 title = "2023 Northridge Grand Reopening Party" draft = false tags = []
-date = 2023-11-12T19:35:48Z
+date = 2024-07-20T00:55:52Z

 [Article]
 contributors = ["The 64th Gamer","Documentor"]
 gallery = []
 +++
+{{Generic|image=Northridge opening thumbnail.png|desc=Showroom During the Event.}}

 The **_Northridge Grand Reopening Party**_ was a reopening event on November 10, 2023 for [Northridge, CA (8425 Reseda Blvd)]({{< ref "wiki/Northridge, CA (8425 Reseda Blvd).md" >}}) after their CEC 2018 2.0 Remodel Program (CEC 2018 2.0 Remodel) and a celebration for the location now becoming the Munch's Make Believe Band Residency.

 The event started at 4pm PST with a press event featuring David McKillips and Nolan Bushnell.
 From 6pm PST to 8pm PST the store would be open to the public, where it would be at maximum capacity almost the entire event.
 Logan Carreiro, a special guest, would also be denoted 'Chief Entertainment Officer' at the event and given access to the press event with their family and friends.
-The Chuck E. Cheese Northridge Nights Show 2023 would also debut at the event.
+The [Chuck E. Cheese Northridge Grand Re-Opening Show]({{< ref "wiki/Chuck E Cheese Northridge Grand Re-Opening Show.md" >}}) would also debut at the event.

 ## History ##